aakatev/dmc-stack/README.md

 ERROR: for mongo  Cannot start service mongo: driver failed programming external connectivity on endpoint mongo (ff8a6f574a0991ee95e34c9d460f0f76b8e78341ccb803fca375b8014a188c47): Error starting userland proxy: listen tcp 0.0.0.0:27017: bind: address already in use
 ```

-Solution: Mongo is already running on port 27017, and you simply need to stop it
+Solution: For some reason, mongo is up and you simply need to stop it. <code>docker-compose.yml</code> is setup to always restart whenever needed, so this error is almost guaranteed if you decide to manually comopose container.

 ```
 sudo service mongodb stop